 Romans

 Before the Roman invasion of Britain, settlers in the north were of Scandinavian origin, while settlers in the east were mostly farmers from mainland Europe.
 These brochs, which were built by the Danes or Picts from Denmark and Norway, could be located in many areas around the northern coasts.
+There are a large number of brochs located on the east coast of the Highlands in Scotland.

 Vikings

-There was a slow progression of settlers onto the British mainland until the 8th/9th century ad when the Vikings emerged, and many more locations on the mainland were settled by them.
+There was a slow progression of settlers onto the British mainland until the 8th/9th century AD when the Vikings emerged, and many more locations on the mainland were settled by them.
 These locations would have been sites that were settled before, given the similarity of buildings in Denmark to buildings there.

 Harald I Fairhair, the first King of Norway, who reigned from Audunborg Castle, would have chosen the locations of settlements in Shetland and Orkney, along with locations in Denmark.
-(Harald I Fairhair, castle is now only a ruin at Jølster, with the nearby Avaldsnes Kongsgård Castle at Karmøy being built for his sons.)
+(Harald I Fairhair's castle is now only a ruin at Jølster, with the nearby Avaldsnes Kongsgård Castle at Karmøy being built for his sons.)

 Also around this time, the Normans emerged in France and collaborated with the Vikings to resettle the mainland.